tesselslate/resetti/doc/setup.md

 ## Usage

 Once your configuration profile has been setup, you can launch your instances and run resetti.
-Launching resetti with no profile specified (e.g., just entering `resetti` into your shell) will open a profile selection menu.
-You can specify a profile (e.g. `resetti MY_PROFILE`) to immediately launch resetti with that configuration profile.
+Run `resetti PROFILE_NAME` to get started.

 Refer to the documentation for your reset style for more detailed information on how to use resetti from this point onward.